 A few years ago when I first mentioned my House Account, it was picked up by well-known blogger, Frugal Dad.
 He and his wife decided to try a handwritten journal for their own home.
 My House Account has brought me a tremendous amount of questions.
 The following are a couple of links to help answer some of these questions:

 1. The House Account (An introduction.
 This was originally designed as a monthly check-in, but I have given up on blogging continuously about it.)
-To this day, it is one of the most "pinned," and visited pages on my blog.

 Some have asked what I recorded, or how I separate things into categories.
 This is for each family to decide for themselves, but I will share my own method.
 I do not put things into categories.
 I don't particularly care how much was spent on transportation, grocery or insurance.
 That is not my intention when writing out my ledger book.
 I am simply keeping a financial journal of what I buy, or how I am spending.
 This can be looked over, in a similar way as a personal journal, but we are seeing numbers and spending, rather than an abundance of words.